Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 What Is Havoc C2?

 Havoc is an open-source command-and-control framework.
 Its agent, called a Demon, supports BOF execution through a component called CoffeeLdr (a COFF loader that parses the object file, resolves symbols, and calls the go() entry point).
-Havoc provides a set of Beacon-compatible APIs (BeaconPrintf, BeaconOutput, BeaconDataParse, etc.) and extends them with features like an NtApi[] table that automatically routes NT syscalls through indirect syscall stubs when the Demon’s SysIndirect setting is enabled.
+Havoc provides a set of Beacon-compatible APIs (BeaconPrintf, BeaconOutput, BeaconDataParse, etc.) and extends them with features like an NtApi[] table that automatically routes NT syscalls (calls into the NT API — the low-level Windows native API exposed by ntdll.dll, where every function name starts with Nt or Zw; this is the layer that sits directly above the kernel) through indirect syscall stubs when the Demon’s SysIndirect setting is enabled.

 Handles, Tokens, and Privileges